 Leave the house and arrive at your workplace an hour earlier if you haven’t done so yet.

-Call Center companies want to hire agents immediately.
+Call center companies want to hire agents immediately.

-Despite the advantages, A lot of people quit call center work—some for personal reasons and some for better job offers.
+Despite the advantages, a lot of people quit call center work—some for personal reasons and some for better job offers.

 That said, reputable call center companies are always hiring, and they need to hire agents immediately.

-You just need to navigate or know how to use one.
+You just need to know how to navigate or use one.

 Most of the time, you’ll be working from a phone line attached to a computer.